Saudi Arabian Grand Prix: Criticism

 Following the missile interception in Diriyah during the 2021 Diriyah ePrix, questions were raised about the event's viability.
 Formula One later stated that they would never go to high security risk areas, though they also stated that they had "every confidence that the Saudi government and its agencies have both the technology and capability to ensure this safety and security".
 During the 2021 race, Lewis Hamilton wore a rainbow-coloured helmet, showing his support for the LGBT community and showed that he wanted the rules on people in the LGBT community to change in Saudi Arabia.
 He also wore this helmet in the previous and following race.

 The 2022 Saudi Arabian Grand Prix was impacted by the Saudi-led intervention in the Yemeni civil war.
 Yemen’s Houthi rebels carried out a missile attack on an Aramco oil depot (approximately 10 miles from the circuit), causing an explosion, during the first of two practice sessions.
 The incident highlighted risks for the race, with drivers, such as Lewis Hamilton, raising concerns over the event’s safety.
 After discussions lasting several hours, an agreement was reached to hold the event.
 Besides the attack, there were serious questions over the years of human rights abuses in Saudi Arabia.
 The authoritarian regime was criticised for its continued repression of dissidents, particularly in light of the mass execution of 81 people two weeks before the race.

+The 2026 Saudi Arabian Grand Prix was cancelled on 14 March 2026 following the breakout of the conflict between Iran and the United States on the grounds of driver and staff safety.